deep-diver/ml-deployment-k8s-tfserving/README.md

         - By provisioning `Deployment`, `Service`, and `ConfigMap`, the custom TFServing image gets deployed.
             - 👋 **NOTE**: `ConfigMap` is only used for batching enabled scenarios to inject batching configurations dynamically into the `Deployment`.

 If the entire workflow goes without any errors, you will see something silimar to the text below.
 As you see, two external interfaces(8500 for RESTful, 8501 for gRPC) are exposed.
+You can check out the complete logs in the [past runs](https://github.com/deep-diver/ml-deployment-k8s-tfserving/runs/6473365174?check_suite_focus=true).
 ```shell
 NAME             TYPE           CLUSTER-IP     EXTERNAL-IP     PORT(S)                          AGE
 tfs-server       LoadBalancer   xxxxxxxxxx     xxxxxxxxxx      8500:30869/TCP,8501:31469/TCP    23m